Godzilla vs. Hedorah: Contemporaneous

-Upon its release in England, Alan Cookman of the Evening Sentinel called the film a "curious—and curiously fascinating—Japanese import [that] is more of a tongue-in-cheek effort than you might imagine", venturing that six-to-twelve-year-olds would likely enjoy it most.
-He added that, "With wide screen, good colour and effects which include occasional lapses into animation and splitscreen, it is techically quite impressive.
+In July 1972, Vincent Canby of The New York Times described the film as the "most blatant of all of the pollution pictures".
+He felt viewers would not be inclined to protest against pollution after watching the movie, and opposed this notation.
+Alan Cookman of the Evening Sentinel called the film a "curious—and curiously fascinating—Japanese import [that] is more of a tongue-in-cheek effort than you might imagine", venturing that six-to-twelve-year-olds would likely enjoy it most.
+He added that, "With wide screen, good colour and effects which include occasional lapses into animation and splitscreen, it is technically quite impressive.
 Twenty years ago I would have lapped it up."